spatialthoughts/courses/docs/python-dataviz-output/supplement_artistic_rendering.md

 Now we have the bounding box cooridnates, we can use the `bounds2img` method to fetch the tiles and create a map.
 The final rendering is saved as a PNG file in the Colab localstorage.
 You can open the **Files** tab from the left-hand panel in Colab and browse to the output folder.
 Locate the `basemap.png` file and click the **⋮** button and select Download to download the file locally.

+> Make sure to attribute the map correctly.
+The recommended attribution for Stamen Watercolor tiles is *Map tiles by Stamen Design, under CC BY 4.0.
+Data by OpenStreetMap, under CC BY SA.*

 ```python
 fig, ax = plt.subplots(1, 1)